 - Preheat oven to 400 degrees.

-- Add ground beef, garlic, and a 2 teaspoons of oil to a large skillet or pan.
+- Add ground beef and garlic to a large skillet or pan.
 Brown ground beef and garlic over medium-high heat.
+Drain off excess oil.

 - Once the ground beef is cooked, add tomato paste, tomatoes, salt, pepper, and oregano to the pan and stir to combine.